- I’ve heard of “Come Sing Messiah!” – what is this exactly?

 I would love for my child to have a chance to hear Handel’s Messiah.
 Are children allowed?

 Yes, children are allowed.
 However, as this is a fairly long evening, it is not recommended for young children who usually don’t enjoy it much and tend to disrupt other concert-goers – the parents first of all.

 There are no specially priced tickets for children.
 Children young enough to sit in a parent’s lap for the entire evening may come in free, but any child who occupies a seat will need his or her own ticket.
 As this event is usually sold-out, please do not be surprised if we ask children occupying a seat to produce their ticket to show they are entitled to it.

-For security reasons and given that the church is full to capacity, we ask you not to park strollers or baby-carriages in the aisles next to the pews.
+For security reasons and given that the Centre is full to capacity, we ask you not to park strollers or baby-carriages in the aisles next to the pews.

 A better way to expose your child to this wonderful music would be to bring her to one of the Saturday morning rehearsals.
 These are free for children, and you will get a very good seat even if you arrive late.
 Also, at a rehearsal children may enjoy the mid-morning juice and cookies!

 Another very good option is to bring your child only to the rehearsal, from 6:00 to 7:30pm.
 As this is a little less formal than the actual concert, other concert-goers won’t mind as much if your child gets up occasionally or if you talk to the child from time to time to explain to her what is going on.
 The orchestra does rehearse with the choir before 7:30, so children who attend the rehearsal do get to see the orchestra.